douglas-archives/django-filer-bootstrap-admin-templates/README.md

 ## How to use these templates

-Well let's considering that you already have created a django project.
+Considering that you already have created a django project.

-So you want a media management in your django admin, and want the awesome django admin interface  fully customized with Twitter Bootstrap.
+If you want a media management in your django admin, and want the awesome django admin interface fully customized with Twitter Bootstrap.

 **You will have to:**